pixielabs/cavy/README.md

 ### Set up your test wrapper

-Import `Tester`, `TestHookStore` and your specs in `index.ios.js` and/or `index.android.js`, and instantiate a new `TestHookStore`.
+Import `Tester`, `TestHookStore` and your specs in your top-level JS file (typically this is your `index.{ios,android}.js` files), and instantiate a new `TestHookStore`.

-Wrap your app in a Tester component, passing in the `testHookStore` and an array containing your spec functions.
+Wrap your app in a Tester component, passing in the `TestHookStore` and an array containing your imported spec functions.

 ```javascript
 import React, { Component } from 'react';